Notes to the 2019 consolidated financial statements of the HOCHDORF Group

-As a result of possible competitive disadvantages compared to non-listed and large listed competitors, customers and suppliers, presentation of the segment results was waived, pursuant to Swiss GAAP ARR 31/8.
+As a result of possible competitive disadvantages compared to non-listed and large listed competitors, customers and suppliers, presentation of the segment results was waived, pursuant to Swiss GAAP FER 31/8.
 The Swiss milk market is small and tightly knit with few key companies and providers.
-The supplier side (milk producers) is organized within several milk producer organisations.
-On the processing side, the market is dominated by the cheeseries and four large dairies.
+The supplier side (milk producers) is organised within several milk producer organisations.
+On the processing side, the market is dominated by the cheese dairies and four large dairies.
 On the customer side, the chocolate industry segment is predominant, likewise with just a few large producers.
 In the area of infant formula (based on milk), only one other firm produces infant formula for the Swiss and international market, apart from the HOCHDORF Group.

 17. Other operating income